Nightblade/poewiki-dict/README.md

 | Filename                       | Description
 | ------------------------------ | -----------
 | [poe-dict.txt](https://github.com/Nightblade/pob-dict/blob/main/poe-dict.txt) | Words specific to [Path of Exile](https://www.pathofexile.com/).
-| [pob-dict.txt](https://github.com/Nightblade/pob-dict/blob/main/pob-dict.txt) | Words used in the PoB source-code and associated files.
-| [ignore-dict.txt](https://github.com/Nightblade/pob-dict/blob/main/ignore-dict.txt) | PoB-specific-words to be ignored.
 | [extra-en-dict.txt](https://github.com/Nightblade/pob-dict/blob/main/extra-en-dict.txt) | Extra English words that are not in CSpell's dictionaries.
 | [wiki-ignore-dict.txt](src/wiki-ignore-dict.txt) | `poewiki.net`-specific words to be ignored.

 # Build details

-Whenever the [build](https://github.com/Nightblade/poewiki-dict/actions/workflows/build.yml) workflow is run, the source files are fetched, concatenated, sorted (unique), processed as mentioned earlier, and if any changes are detected the resulting files are automatically checked-in and committed to this repo.
+Whenever the [build](https://github.com/Nightblade/poewiki-dict/actions/workflows/build.yml) workflow is run, the source files are fetched, concatenated, sorted (unique), processed as mentioned above, and if any changes are detected the resulting files are automatically checked-in and committed.

 # License